smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/SBERT.md

 The "__OPTIONS__" clause allows you to change the value of a parameter.
 The definition of each parameter is as follows.

-- "text_col": a column containing movie review data in the data table (str, default: 'text')
+- "text_col": the name of the column containing the text to be used for the training (str, default: 'text')
+- "batch_size": the size of dataset bundle utilized in a single cycle of training (int, optional, default: 16)
 - "max_epochs": number of times to train with the training dataset (int, optional, default: 1)
-- "batch_size": the size of dataset bundle utilized in a single cycle of training (int, optional, default: 16)
 - "learning_rate": the learning rate of the model (float, optional, default: 3e-5)
 - "overwrite": determines whether to overwrite a model if it already exists.
 If set as True, the old model is replaced with the new model (bool, optional, True|False, default: False)